-Talented course selections are all Advanced Placement courses.
+Gifted and Talented (G/T) Courses are offered for students with exceptional ability.
 Gifted and Talented courses meet the criteria specified for the Certificate of Merit.
 The courses prepare students with the knowledge and skills required to meet state content standards.